apurv101/task_execution_engine/hld_doc_v2.md

   - MongoDB for storing tasks, instructions, and action histories

 - **Responsibilities**:
-  - Receive task descriptions via API and create tasks and instructions.
+  - Receive task descriptions via the `/add_task` API and create tasks and instructions.
   - Use LLM to break down tasks into instructions.
   - Store tasks and instructions in MongoDB.
-  - Receive instruction IDs and screenshots from the desktop application.
+  - Receive `instruction_id` and screenshots from the desktop application via the `/generate_actions` API.
   - Use computer vision to interpret GUI elements.
   - Utilize LLM to determine the next actions.
   - Update action history in MongoDB.
   - Respond with the next actions to the desktop application.
+  - Handle instruction status updates from the desktop application via the `/update_instruction_status` API.

 ### MongoDB Database